Youth and Cities

 Though youth are vital to the prosperity of cities in the developing world, they still face many barriers — most notably underemployment and unemployment, and a lack of access to basic services such as healthcare and education — which prevent them from reaching their potential.
 UN-Habitat has worked with cities globally to overcome these barriers through the development of programmes that achieve three key objectives:

 - Improve youths’ livelihoods by increasing their employability

 - Integrate them fully into the economic and social life of the city

 These programmes assist youth to become leaders in their communities and to lead healthy and productive lives.

-Over the past two decades UN-Habitat has established, together with its partners, One-stop Youth Resource Centres (One Stops) in cities across Africa, Asia and Latin America.
-Each “One-stop Centre” is unique in the programmes it delivers, responding to the needs of the local youth population.
+Over the past two decades UN-Habitat has established, together with its partners, One Stop Youth Resource Centres (One Stops) in cities across Africa, Asia and Latin America.
+Each One Stop is unique in the programmes it delivers, responding to the needs of the local youth population.
 Its core programmes are sports and recreation, job skills and entrepreneurship training, health services such as HIV/AIDS testing and counseling, and support for youth-led governance and planning.
-The “One-stops” are built on partnerships between UN-Habitat and the local government, civil society, youth, and the private sector to develop programmes which respond to the needs of the youth.
+The One Stops are built on partnerships between UN-Habitat and the local government, civil society, youth, and the private sector to develop programmes which respond to the needs of the youth.

 For more information please see our publications on the One Stops.

 If you want to learn more on how to be accredited as a One Stop centre please click here.